mnot/I-D/http-key/draft.md

 Key header field match in both the original request (i.e., that associated with the stored response) and the presented request.

+	Does this mean the cache doesn't respond to the original request?
+	Or just doesn't cache the response?
+Is it necessary?

 Modifiers operate on a list of zero to many field-values.
 This list is constructed by:

-  1. Starting with the field-values of all headers who have the given field-name.
+  1. Starting with the field-values of all header fields that have the given field-name.
   2. Splitting each field-value on commas, excluding any that occur inside of a quoted-string production.